KxSystems/docs/docs/basics/files.md

 -   one-shot operations
 -   handles to persistent connections

-Handles are more efficient for repeated operations on a file.
+Handles are more efficient for multiple operations on a file.

 !!! info "File paths are displayed separated with forward slashes, regardless of the operating system."